 These data are only partially available to OEWD, which receives similar data from EDD for a specific subset of clients who benefit from federal Workforce Innovation and Opportunity Act (WIOA) funding.
 EDD will not permit data sharing for non-WIOA funded clients, and the agency has denied repeated data requests for unemployment insurance wage base information for all workforce development clients.
-In 2019, OEWD drafted and submitted an amendment to the Unemployment Insurance Code to permit data sharing with workforce development agencies in California in partnership with the California Workforce Association and other Local Workforce Development Boards (LWDBs).
-If this amendment passes, LWDBs will gain access to unemployment insurance wage base data and will be able to successfully evaluate the long-term impact of City programs on client employment status and earnings.
+In 2019, OEWD drafted and submitted an amendment to the Unemployment Insurance Code to permit data sharing with workforce development agencies in California in partnership with the California Workforce Association and other Local Workforce Development insurance wage base data and will be able to successfully evaluate the long-term impact of City programs on client employment status and earnings.